X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **Action:** This is the statement that gives BASIC most of its "intelligence", the ability to evaluate conditions and take different actions depending on the outcome.

 The word `IF` is followed by an expression, which can include variables, strings, numbers, comparisons, and logical operators.
-The word `THEN` appears on the same line and is followed by either a line number or one or more BASIC statments.
+The word `THEN` appears on the same line and is followed by either a line number or one or more BASIC statements.
 When the expression is false, everything else after the word `THEN` on that line is ignored, and execution continues with the next line number in the program.
-A true result makes the progrm either branch to the line number after the word `THEN` or execute whatever other BASIC statements are found on that line.
+A true result makes the program either branch to the line number after the word `THEN` or execute whatever other BASIC statements are found on that line.

 **EXAMPLE of the IF...GOTO...
 Statement:**
 ```BASIC